Lee University

 Other departments a student should contact?

-Students requesting meal accommodations should reach out to Residence Life, as well as the dining services team.
+Students requesting dining accommodations should reach out to Residence Life, as well as the dining services team.

 How can students submit an accommodations request?